 However, when central bulges are large, they stand a good chance of influencing the spinal cord and possibly contributing to central spinal stenosis.

-This article will examine the central herniation diagnosis and provide insight as to what the condition actually entails for affected patients.
+This report will examine the central herniation diagnosis and provide insight as to what the condition actually entails for affected patients.

 Central bulging discs are named due to their disposition to bulge at the center of the disc structure.
 These are always posterior facing bulges unless otherwise classified as anterior central herniations.